ank3xh/Thingsboard--Production-Monitoring-System/README.md

-# Thingsboard--Production-Monitoring-System
+# ThingsBoard:Production Monitoring System

-To display parameters of machine like number of pieces produced, Average cycle time number of stops, running time, downtime etc on the thingsboard dashboard.
+Parameters of machine like
+-number of pieces produced,
+-average cycle time
+-number of stops,
+-running time,downtime etc.
+are displayed on the ThingsBoard dashboard.